heathsc/ont_align_stats/README.md

 # ont_align_stats

-Utility for calculating mapping statistics for (mostly) ONT reads from indexed BAM files.
+Utility for calculating mapping statistics from indexed BAM files.
+Although intended for ONT reads, ont_align_stats will work for both long and short read sequence data from paired or non-paired libraries.
+It will work both with both sorted & indexed BAMS and with unsorted unindexed BAMS (although these require more memory to process).
+The principal objective of ont_align_stats is to calculate the coverage distribution, but many additional statistics are also collected.
+There is the ability to restrict the calculations to particular genomic regions, and to only consider the uniquely mappable subset of the genome.

 - [Introduction](#intro)
 - [Installation](#install)